LEARN-LK/lms/add.md

 <H1> 01 Adding a Course Category </H1>

-Before adding a course, you should log in as an administrator, course creator, or manager.
+`Note: Regular teachers cannot add new courses to Moodle.
+To do this, you need to be log in as an administrator, course creator, or manager.`

 <img width="281" alt="image" src="https://github.com/LEARN-LK/lms/blob/master/img/1.png?raw=true">

-`Note: Regular teachers cannot add new courses to Moodle.
-To do this, you need to be an administrator, course creator, or manager.`

 Step – 01
 From the Site administration link, click Courses>Manage courses and categories